spatiocoexistence package¶

 - Parameters:

-param_names (list[str]) – Names of parameters to optimize (order matches start_params).
+param_names (list[str]) – Names of the parameters to optimize (order matches start_params, lower, and upper).

 - Returns: